 - Umbrella contractors can typically reclaim a number of expenses, although the treatment of expenses claims does vary between providers.

-- Start with our concise guide to contractor expenses.
+- Start with our popular guide to limited company expenses.

 How are subscriptions to professional and trade organisations treated for tax purposes, and what determines whether or not your membership of a particular organisation is tax-deductible?